HecticBanzai/Deadline-Discord-Bot/README.md

 - Add more flexible reminder scheduling

 To do:
-- Add command to opt in or out of reminders.
-- Save job list whenever the bot is shut down or restarted
+- Save job list whenever the bot is shut down or restarted via a database

 ## Acknowledgements
 - Many thanks to [this tutorial](https://www.youtube.com/watch?v=EreE-0hQibM&ab_channel=JonahLawrence%E2%80%A2DevProTips) for helping me set up the bot on Heroku.